KilungyaJr/alx-system_engineering-devops/0x19-postmortem/README.md

 - Increase monitoring: The operations team will increase monitoring of the system to detect any potential issues before they cause an outage.

 - Update the incident response plan: The operations team will update the incident response plan to include procedures for dealing with issues related to third-party service providers.

+In the end, we were able to restore our website to normal operation.
+We'd like to thank our team for their quick and effective response, and our users for their patience and understanding during the downtime. **As they say, "When life gives you DDoS attacks, make lemonade... or something like that!"
+Moving forward, we'll be sure to have a few more tricks up our sleeves to ensure uninterrupted services.**